isabelandreatta1/Unit2/Communication System.md

 ## Criteria A: Planning
 ### Identified Problem
 The client has asked to create a communication system which will send messages from the moon to Earth and vice versa.
 The station on Earth is able to read Morse code and the station on the moon is able to read in binary.
-We have to create the communication system for the Earth, which is able to input English, and output in Binary, and is also able to translate morse code to English.
-The use will have to manually input in English and in morse code, but the sending of the messsage and the translation should be automated.
+We have to create the communication system for the Earth, which is able to **input English**, and **output in Binary**, and is also able to **translate morse code to English**.
+The user will have to manually input in English and in morse code, but the sending of the messsage and the translation should be automated.
 The client has also specificed some material limitations: only using two buttons, an LCD screen for the display, and an arduino.

 ### Proposed Solution
-Our proposed solution is to create a circuit using an Arduino.
-We will use a large lightbulb to indicate the binary code, and also

-**Why did we use an Arduino?**
+Our proposed solution is to create a circuit using an Arduinom with C++.
+We will also use a large lightbulb to indicate the binary code, and the LCD screen to display the English and morse code.
+The way the user will input English is by having a screen with the alphabet, and starting from the middle and moving towards the edge of the screen, will blink two letters at the same time.
+Once the letter desired is blinking, the user is able to press either the left button or right button to indicate which letter to print.
+Depending on different button-press combinations, the arduino will interpret different commands.
+For example, my pressing the right button-combination, the device will change from English mode to morse mode, where the user can input morse code and translate it to English.

+**Justification**

+**Arduino**

 We are using an arduino set because, despite it being small and portable, has a lot of potential power -- it is a very popular hard-ware used when creating a new device because of it's accessibility and also flexibility in projects.
 It's accessibility is due to its simple circuit system, needing only to be plugged in with a computer via USB, and because it uses C++.
-C++, while a more difficult langauge than Python or Java, is still understandable to a beginner student and it gives you more control (for instance, memory management).
+C++, while a more difficult langauge than Python, is still understandable to a beginner student and it gives you more control (for instance, memory management).
 Also, C++ is a very common langauge, with many platforms and applications written in C++ and also with many learning-resources available online.

 **Why our specific design?**

+We decided to

 ### Success Criteria
 Based on the conversation we had with the client, these were the success criteria agreed upon:

 1. Must use one LCD, one arduino, two buttons, and one LED
 1. Must include a table which informs the operator with the instructions